cerdmann/postman-cli-transformer/README.md

 Initially created from: `https://github.com/simonw/click-app`

-This package will output the STDOUT from Postman CLI collection run and transform the output text to a JSON doc which may in turn be transformed.
+This package will take as input the STDOUT from a Postman CLI collection run and transform the output text to a JSON doc which may in turn be transformed.

 ## Installation